 The Grad Lab has Epson P20000, P9000, 9900 and P5000 Ink Jet printers capable of printing on a variety of roll paper from 24” and 64” wide.
 These printers are capable of producing fine art and photographic quality prints on a wide range of paper types.
 Below you will find information regarding the paper types that the Lab stocks as well as pricing and other information regarding Ink Jet printing in the Lab.

 The Print Lab carries two types of paper, a coated and an uncoated.
 Coated papers often have some amount of sheen to the paper surface where as uncoated papers do not.
-The Print Lab offers 3 types of coated paper Epson Luster, Epson Glossy and Museo Silver Rag.
 Coated papers are dry to the touch virtually as soon as they are printed and require respectful handling to avoid scratching the paper surface or putting creases in the paper.
-The Lab also caries two types of uncoated paper the Epson Enhanced Matte and Museo Portfolio Rag.
-Uncoated papers require quite a while to dry and while the exact time is dependent on a number of factors including temperature and humidity a good rule of thumb is to allow at least 2 to 3 days (up to a week in some cases) of lying flat for the ink to fully dry.
+The Lab also caries uncoated paper.
+Uncoated papers require quite a while to dry and while the exact time is dependent on a number of factors including temperature, humidity paper type, and ink density a good rule of thumb is to allow at least 2 to 3 days (up to a week in some cases) of lying flat for the ink to fully dry.
 Before the ink has dried prints on uncoated papers can appear to have uneven or splotchy blacks and are very easily scratched.
 When making larger prints on uncoated papers you can consider providing glassine paper so that the Techs can use it to protect the print as it rolls in the bottom of the printer.
 Even once the ink has dried on an uncoated paper it requires very careful handling and is always more susceptible to surface scratches then a coated paper.

 The Lab carries the following types of roll paper:

-Epson: Glossy, Enhanced Matte, Premium Luster Photo Paper - $4.00 per a square foot
+Epson: Glossy, Enhanced Matte, Premium Luster Photo Paper, Sticker, Metallic Luster - $4.00 per a square foot

-Epson: DisplayTrans, Crystal Clear - $5.00 per a square foot
+Epson: DisplayTrans, Crystal Clear, Canvas - $5.00 per a square foot

 Museo: Portfolio Rag, Silver Rag - $5.00 per a square foot